-If you pick up your boat in Lefkas, you are guaranteed to have an amazing holiday in one of the most picturesque sailing areas in Greece.
+If you rent your boat in Lefkas, you are guaranteed to have an amazing holiday in one of the most picturesque sailing areas in Greece.
 Lefkas is one of the larger Greek islands, and nestles in the centre of the main Ionian Islands.
 It is one of only two islands in Greece linked to the mainland (the other being Evia).
 A swing bridge gives easy access to the mainland by road, with Preveza airport about a 30 minute drive away.

 From Lefkas, you can either head north (going through the swing bridge), or south.
 The northern route will be described in a separate blog post.
 Here, I will describe the southern route and make suggestions for possible harbours and anchorages.